Blogs

 Formulated with support from the International Finance Corporation (IFC), a member of the World Bank Group, Musim Mas’ Smallholder Program was first developed to equip smallholders with skills that would align them with the Roundtable on Sustainable Palm Oil (RSPO) Principles and Criteria.
 It is structured into topics on Environmental issues, Business Management, and Social issues.

-Over the years, Musim Mas has evolved its program to reflect prevalent issues raised by the smallholders, including encouraging alternative livelihoods such as planting other crops.
+Over the years, Musim Mas has evolved its program to reflect prevalent issues raised by the smallholders, including encouraging alternative livelihoods such as the planting of other crops.
 This is especially important in the palm industry as oil palm crops take approximately 3 years to start bearing fruit.
 During this time, smallholders need alternative sources of income.

 Also, depending on the facilities available, the classroom sessions are delivered as presentations with projection facilities are available.
 Otherwise, the group’s trainers use posters.